LiquidityGate/LQG-Preconf/l1-contracts/docs/overview.md

 1. **Open Source and Public Good**: Commit-Boost is developed as open-source software and functions as a public good.
 This approach ensures that long-term network effects benefit the broader Ethereum community rather than any single entity.
 Following the model of MEV-Boost, Commit-Boost aims to serve as a shared resource that enhances the entire ecosystem.

 2. **Standardization Efforts**: With the proliferation of proposer commitment protocols, Commit-Boost plays a crucial role in standardization.
-This allows AVS providers like Puffer to concentrate on core functionalities such as slashing and registrations, while remaining independent of specific preconfirmation implementations (e.g., inclusion vs. execution preconf).
+This allows AVS providers like LQG to concentrate on core functionalities such as slashing and registrations, while remaining independent of specific preconfirmation implementations (e.g., inclusion vs. execution preconf).
 By offering a standardized interface, Commit-Boost facilitates easier integration and promotes interoperability across various protocols.

 Through the integration of Commit-Boost, UniFi AVS can harness these advantages to deliver more efficient, standardized, and community-focused preconfirmation services, all while upholding Ethereum's fundamental principles of decentralization and openness.